Gerhard Karner: Life

 Gerhard Karner spent his childhood and youth in St. Gotthard (municipality of Texingtal) and graduated from Melk Abbey High School, later studying business administration at the Vienna University of Economics and Business.
 He then worked in the private sector as a press officer for the Lower Austrian People's Party (ÖVP).
 He later served as press spokesman for Interior Minister Ernst Strasser, and as a regional manager of the ÖVP Lower Austria.

 Politics

-Karner was politically active as a local councilor in Texingtal from 1995, and from April 24, 2003 also as an ÖVP member in the Lower Austrian state parliament.
+Karner was politically active as a local councilor in Texingtal from 1995, and from 24 April 2003 also as an ÖVP member in the Lower Austrian state parliament.
 Karner was security spokesman for the ÖVP state parliament club.
-On October 22, 2015, he became second president of the state parliament.
+On 22 October 2015, he became second president of the state parliament.
 In the same year he was also mayor of Texingtal.
-On December 3, 2021, he was nominated as Minister of the Interior in the designated federal government of Nehammer and sworn in by the Federal President on December 6, 2021. he lay with his swearing in as Minister down all communal and national political offices.
+On 3 December 2021, he was nominated as Minister of the Interior in the designated federal government of Nehammer and sworn in by the Federal President on 6 December 2021. he lay with his swearing in as Minister down all communal and national political offices.

 His state parliament mandate went to Marlene Zeidler-Beck, as second state parliament president Karl Moser should succeed him.

 On 8 December 2022 he was one of the architects of blocking Romania's and Bulgaria's access to the Schengen area.

+Following the outbreak of the Israel–Hamas war in October 2023, Karner adopted a strict stance toward anti-Israel demonstrations in Austria.
+He supported the prohibition of several protests and advocated the full use of legal measures against individuals accused of spreading antisemitic rhetoric or calling for the destruction of Israel.

+In June 2026, during a meeting of the European Union's Justice and Home Affairs Council, Karner supported reviewing the EU's migration framework regarding the Temporary Protection Directive, an EU emergency mechanism granting immediate collective protection to displaced persons.
+He voiced Austria's support for ending the automatic temporary protection status for newly arriving Ukrainian men of military age beginning in March 2027, arguing that Ukraine requires this demographic to support its domestic economy and sustain its national defense amidst the ongoing Ukrainian conscription crisis.